jaredpalmer/formik/docs/tutorial.md

 ## The Basics

-We're going to start with the _most verbose_ way of using Formik.
-While this may seem a bit long-winded, it's important for you to see how Formik builds on itself so you have a full grasp of what's possible and a complete mental model of how it works.
+We’re going to start with the _most verbose_ way of using Formik.
+While this may seem a bit long-winded, it’s important to see how Formik builds on itself so you have a full grasp of what’s possible and a complete mental model of how it works.

 ### A simple newsletter signup form

-Imagine we want to add a newsletter signup form for a hypothetical blog.
+Imagine we want to add a newsletter signup form for a blog.
 To start, our form will have just one field named `email`.
 With Formik, this is just a few lines of code.

 ```jsx
 import React from 'react';